 For 20 years, Jens Kronvold Frederiksen has been the resident Jedi Master in charge of Lego Star Wars.
 As Creative Director, he's overseen its transformation from a cool concept into a juggernaut of creativity and desire.

-1999 was a year of contrasting fortunes for the two brands: The Phantom Menace was hitting theatres as Star Wars fever reached its peak; while Lego was in all kinds of business trouble, and there was reportedly a lot of internal debate about whether it should go ahead with the Star Wars tie-up.
+1999 was a year of contrasting fortunes for the two brands: The Phantom Menace was hitting theatres as Star Wars fever reached a peak; while Lego was in all kinds of business trouble, and there was reportedly a lot of internal debate about whether it should go ahead with the Star Wars tie-up at all.

 - There's a Lego Star Wars sale this weekend!
 Here's the best stuff in it

 - See our picks of the other best Star Wars Lego you can buy right now

 A Lego birdy tells us that when Jens interviewed for the Lego Star Wars Creative Director role, he hadn't seen any of the films.
 When the first interview went well, he had to get to bingeing the series ready for deeper discussions, though that was much easier when there were only three films…

 Speaking to him now, it's clear that was the start of a deep love for the brand he shepherds.
 He talks about his work with a personal connection and affection that's no surprise given how much of his life he's been doing this.
 Like recalling years of memories with a family member, he can instantly summon stories that narrow to the smallest detail, while other parts of the time are lost among the thousands upon thousands of bricks he's put together over the years.

 We meet in an exhibition in one of Lego's HQ buildings, locked away from the public.
 Jens' team of 10 designers have chosen their favourite models from the last 20 years, and these are displayed in a room designed to look like a Star Wars ship's bridge.